alemart/encantar-js/docs/api/trackable-pointer.md

 `pointer.totalDistance: number, read-only`

 How much this pointer has moved, in space units, since its tracking began.
-You can get the average speed of motion by calculating the ratio `totalDistance / elapsedTime`.
+You can get the average speed of motion by calculating the ratio `totalDistance / duration`.

 ### isPrimary